asciinema/asciinema/README.md

 This command replays given asciicast (as recorded by `rec` command) directly in your terminal.

-Following keyboard shortcuts are available:
+Following keyboard shortcuts are available by default:

 - <kbd>Space</kbd> - toggle pause,
 - <kbd>.</kbd> - step through a recording a frame at a time (when paused),
 - <kbd>Ctrl+C</kbd> - exit.

+See "Configuration file" section for information on how to customize the keyboard shortcuts.

 Playing from a local file: